tisnik/slides/docs/mypy.md

 * Dynamically typed language
    - no plans to change that!
 * Type annotations are fully optional
+   - introduced in Python 3.5
+   - named type hints (to not scary people)
-* Mypy or Pyright are static checkers
+* Mypy, Pyright, and Pyre are static checkers

 ---

 ## Mypy usage

 ```python

 def add(a, b):
     return a+b

 ```

 * `Any` type added everywhere automagically
+   - its `Any`, really

 ---